 Five Elements or Five Phases

 Plants (roots, rhizomes, twigs, bark, leaves, seeds, skin, flowers), animals/animal parts and minerals are used singly or most commonly in formulas to treat a condition.
 A typical formula consists of six to 12 herbs which create a balanced formula to reduce the possibility of side effects.
 A common instruction might be to take herbs 2-3 times per day for a few days, several weeks, or even months, depending on the condition.
-Although historically herbs were to be cooked at home and taken like a tea or soup, now they are available pre-made in capsules, tablets, liquid extracts or powders that can be dissolved in hot water.
+Although historically herbs were to be cooked at home and taken like a tea or soup, or applied topically as a poultice or steam, now they are available pre-made in capsules, tablets, liquid extracts or powders that can be dissolved in hot water.

 Jing or Essence, is the substance responsible for reproduction and regeneration.
 It is believed to be derived from the energy inherited from one’s parents plus the energy a person acquires in daily life (from air, food and water).
 Jing regulates the body’s growth and development, provides for reproductive health, and works with Qi to help protect the body from harmful external factors.

 The Chinese have identified a system through which vital substances (like oxygen and blood) flow in the body.
 These meridians or channels are named for their organ system.
 For example, the Stomach channel relates to the stomach organ.
 On the surface of the body, the Stomach Channel begins under the eyeball, runs along the face, head, throat, chest, belly, legs and ends at tips of the toes.
 Therefore it is used to treat problems of the stomach organ, and also jaw pain, headache, mastitis, phlegm conditions and knee pain.